 In 20 years, how would you answer the questions above about How to Help Girls Find Their Inner Beauty?
 I hope my girls are continually encouraged to be their beautiful selves no matter what anyone says.

-Join me in brining up another generation of strong, independent, and confident women.
+Join me in bringing up another generation of strong, independent, and confident women.
 Dove has been celebrating women for over 60 years and has the products that will carry this next generation.
-You can find the complete line of Dove products at your local Walmart.